immanent-tech/foragd/web/assets/docs/help/index.md

 - `""` represents an exact phrase match (i.e., `"rum-based drinks"`).
 - `\*` at the end of indicates a prefix match (i.e., `bird\*` will match bird, birding and birds).

-Operators can be combined, for e.g., `alcoholic + -daquiri + -"rum-based drinks"`.
+Operators can be combined, for e.g., `alcoholic + -"rum-based drinks" +daquiri`.

 ### Global Keyboard Shortcuts